 Middle School All-Stars

-Since 2001, NWS has engaged with area middle school band directors to feature their top instrumentalists on various instruments on a collective “solo” with the band at our Winter concert.
+In 2001, Deb Lund and Director Tim Yontz collaborated to develop the NWS Middle School All-Star feature.
+Since that year, NWS has engaged with area middle school band directors to feature their top instrumentalists on various instruments on a mass solo/ensemble with the band at our Winter concert.
 The young instrumentalists get an opportunity to work with a clinician one evening and rehearse with the band accompaniment as they perform on one or two selections.
-This fun event provides students, parents, and their band directors to see one of the instrumental performance opportunities that exist for adults within the community and the joys of a life-long experience with music.
+This fun event provides students, parents, and their band directors the opportunity to experience one of the instrumental performance options that exist for adults within the community.
+They are also exposed to the possibility they have for a life-long experience with music.

 Youth Education Partnership